 Storytelling was strong in both sides of my family.
-My mother Johann was a daughter of the Lewis political orator and storyteller Murchadh Iain Fionlagh Mac a' Ghobhainn.
+My mother Johan was a daughter of the Lewis political orator and storyteller Murchadh 'An Fhionnlaigh Mac a' Ghobhainn.
 My father, John Burns Stephen would revert to his Doric voice whenever he met someone from anywhere near his home town of Fraserburgh, the fishing port north of Aberdeen.

 I began to share inherited stories as a student in Aberdeen.
-Then came the storytelling cup at Kinross Festival, run by the Traditional Music and Song Association of Scotland and judged by Stanley Robertson.
+Then came the storytelling cup at Kinross Festival, run by the Traditional Music and Song Association of Scotland.
+I was judged winner by Stanley Robertson.
 This led to a review by Karl Dallas in Melody Maker:

 'A red bearded poet from Stornoway carried off the much-coveted storytelling cup at Kinross Festival.
 His tale...combined contemporary and traditional elements.'